pinterest/mojito/docs/_docs/guides/003-managing-repositories-ui.md

 {{ site.mojito_green }} allows you to create and update repositories.
 A repository is a container for strings and their translations, storing localization configurations such as locales and integrity checkers.

-### Creating Repository
+## Creating Repository

 ![Creating Repository Button](./managing-repositories-ui/images/creating-repository-button.png)

-Click on the `New Repository` button and fill out the following fields:
+Click on the **New Repository** button and fill out the following fields:

-- Name of Repository
+- **Name of Repository**: Enter the repository name
-- Description of Repository (Optional)
+- **Description of Repository** (Optional): Add a description for the repository
-- Source Locale - the original language of your application's strings (typically English).
+- **Source Locale**: The original language of your application's strings (typically English).
 This is the language you are translating from
-- Check SLA (Optional) - enable alerting if translations have taken longer than 24 / 48 hours to come back from Smartling.
+- **Check SLA** (Optional): Enable alerting if translations have taken longer than 24 / 48 hours to come back from Smartling.
 This feature is currently disabled
-- Asset Integrity Checker (Optional) - this is a string in the format `fileExtension1 : integrityCheckerType1, fileExtension2: integrityCheckerType2...`.
+- **Asset Integrity Checker** (Optional): This is a string in the format `fileExtension1 : integrityCheckerType1, fileExtension2: integrityCheckerType2...`.
 See [Integrity Checkers]({{ site.url }}/docs/guides/integrity-checkers/) for more information
-- Repository Locales - the target languages you want to translate your strings into.
+- **Repository Locales**: The target languages you want to translate your strings into.
 You can also set up parent and child locales, where child locales inherit translations from their parent locales.
 See [Managing Locales]({{ site.url }}/docs/guides/managing-locales/) for more information

 ### Repository Locales Example